 The urinary tract is a common location for congenital anomalies of varying significance.
 Many anomalies are asymptomatic and diagnosed via prenatal ultrasonography or part of a routine evaluation for other congenital anomalies.
-Other anomalies are diagnosed secondary to urinary tract obstruction, urinary tract infection, or trauma.
+Other anomalies are diagnosed during evaluation of urinary tract obstruction, urinary tract infection, or trauma.

 Autosomal recessive polycystic kidney disease affects